dchen376/Monitoring-and-Observability-for-Development-and-DevOps/README.md

-- (2) Tracing using Open Telemetry
+- (2) Tracing using Open **Telemetry** (automated process of collecting, transmitting, and analyzing data from systems, applications, or devices)

 - (3) monitoring containers